Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Hiring a Painter to Paint Your Cabinets

-Using a painter with references, who specializes in cabinet painting, is highly recommended.
+Using an experienced cabinet painter is a must.
 An experienced painter knows exactly what materials to use and how to do the work correctly.
-Not all painters have experience painting cabinets, or even want to do this type of work, which could impact the price and quality.
+Not all painters have experience painting cabinets, or even want to do this type of work.
+Find a painter who specializes in this niche service.

-Through a painting service, the cost to paint kitchen cabinets could cost anywhere from $1,500 to $6,000, all depending on how many doors you have and what needs to be done.
-Applying and sanding grain filler involves additional labor.
+Through a painting service, the price to paint kitchen cabinets could cost anywhere from $3,000 to $8,000, all depending on the various factors explained in this article.
+A big kitchen with over thirty cabinet doors is going to cost more to paint.
+Applying and sanding grain filler involves additional labor costs.
 Decorative finishing, like glazing, or distressing the wood, will increase the cost too.

 © 2018 Matt G.